 Windows 8: Press the keyboard shortcut Windows key + C to open the Charms menu, then go to Settings > More PC Settings > General.
 After this, the steps are identical to Windows 10.

 Windows 10: Press the keyboard shortcut Windows key + I to open the Settings menu, then go to Update and Security > Recovery.

 On the reboot screen, choose Troubleshoot > Advanced options > Startup Settings > Restart.

 The Amazon Fire isn’t the lightest, thinnest, or otherwise best device on the market, but it offers great bang for your buck.
-Once you successfully followed this guide, you can enjoy the best of both worlds: a user interface optimized for Amazon Prime and all of your favorite Android apps from the Google Play Store.
+Once you’ve successfully followed this guide, you can enjoy the best of both worlds: a user interface optimized for Amazon Prime and all your favorite Android apps from the Google Play Store.